Building My Homelab from Scratch

 In addition to the above, I wanted to learn more about networking and how to create a network that can support a high availability clusters, setup and manage vLans and so on.

-The equiment needed to be power efficient and as silent as possible, as the hole setup will sit next to my desk.
+The equiment needed to be power efficient and as silent as possible, as the whole setup will sit next to my desk.

 The equipment